KoesGroup/Snakemake_plant_methylSeekR/README.md

 Please pay attention to `--use-conda`, it is required for the installation and loading of the dependencies used by the rules of the pipeline.

 # Main outputs
-- **bed files** containing the unmethylated (UMR) and low methylated (LMR) regions.
+- **bed files** containing the unmethylated (UMR) and low methylated (LMR) regions, separated in CG, CCG, CWG, CHG and CHH.
+- **bed file** containing "active" regions, ea regions in wich C's in both CG and CHG context are unmethylated.
 - **log files** containing reports of the fastP, BSseeker2 and methylcalling steps.

 # Parameters

 The settings as given, is optimized to plant samples.
+Can be altered in the config.yaml.

 # Directed Acyclic Graph of jobs